4dspice/Caracal/README.md

 /!\ This project is in beta stage with parts still subject to change, please make sure to report any problems in  https://github.com/suslemon/Caracal/issues/1

 A fast, minimalist and modular CoreXY 3D printer that's easy to build and source parts for.
 All parts designed to be printed without supports.
-Unlike the Voron V0 it uses 2020 extrusions and Nema 17 stepper motors.
-The BOM as short as possible and avoids the use of difficult to find parts.
+It uses 2020 extrusions and Nema 17 stepper motors.
+The BOM is kept as tame as possible and avoids the use of difficult to find parts.
 It is also tweaked to accept spare/salvaged parts from printers like an Ender 3 to further minimise costs.
 The printer can easily be enclosed if built using blind joints as all sides are completely flush without brackets.

 Caracal was designed with modding and remixing in mind to be a truly personalized printer, in the spirit of the original Ender 3